 I consider myself very fortunate to have caught the Data and AI wave in the right place at the right time, and I have had my fair share of learnings over the years.
 I also recognise that I would not have made it this far without the mentorship of others.
 As such, I love to share my candid experiences and mentor others in my free time.

-Dr Mimi Das is a data scientist who is passionate about evidence-based decision-making.
-Trained as a physicist from the University of Cambridge, she applies mathematics to a range of problems in the public health and life sciences sector, ranging from modelling disease transmission to predicting how long a patient may stay in a hospital.
+I am a data scientist with a passion for evidence-based decision-making.
+I trained as a physicist from the University of Cambridge, and I enjoy applying mathematics to a range of problems in the public health and life sciences sector, ranging from modelling disease transmission to predicting how long a patient may stay in a hospital.

 My journey in STEM began with physics, culminating in a PhD before I pivoted into the world of data science.
 What I love most about working in data is the fact that I am constantly learning.
 It’s a field that never stands still – technology evolves rapidly, and there’s always new tools and techniques to master.
 This creates an environment where your brain is constantly whirring in the best possible way!